lyhue1991/eat_tensorflow2_in_30_days/english/Chapter3.md

 If we compare a model to a house, then these fourth level APIs are the walls.

 The fifth level contains well-designed models implemented in Python.
 Most of them are high-level APIs packaged by OOP, typically are the class interfaces for `tf.keras.models`.
-If we compare a model to a house, then these fourth level APIs are the houses themselves.
+If we compare a model to a house, then these fifth level APIs are the houses themselves.

 <img src="../data/tensorflow_structure_eng.jpg">